oracle-livelabs/oci/build-digital-assistant/ocw-2022-oci20-session74/lab6-prepare-skill-to-send-sms/prepare-skill-to-send-sms.md

 ## Introduction

-In this lab, you will learn how to use the custom component to send text messages from the Skill.
-In the previous lab, we have configured the Skill to show the detailed summary of the appointment details.
+In this lab, you will learn how to use the custom component to send text messages from Skill.
+In the previous lab, we configured the Skill to show a detailed summary of the appointment details.
 However, you may also want to notify the user via Twilio SMS which is a short messaging service that sends user messages to their registered mobile number.

 Estimated Time: 20 minutes